ZeroDayNomad/ChatGPT-DiscordBot/README.md

 ## Features

-- **Intelligent Chat Handling:** Leverage the power of the latest OpenAI GPT models to generate responses.
+- **Intelligent Chat Handling:** Leverage the power of ChatGPT-3.5-Turbo to generate responses.
 - **Customizable Interaction:** Configure command prefixes and responses to fit the culture and tone of your Discord server.
 - **Secure and Scalable:** Designed with privacy and scalability in mind, PandaAI can handle multiple conversations simultaneously without compromising data security.